banner

 Window.Callback (Activity) Dispatching Events#

-To introduce the event transmission process using Activity, let's look at the dispatchKeyEvent method of Activity.
+To introduce the event transmission process with Activity, let's take a look at the dispatchKeyEvent method of Activity.

 dispatchKeyEvent#